SasaAvramovic/VSCode-Advanced-Search-and-Replace-Tool/README.md

 Install the extension in VSCode:
-    download the search-replace-tool-1.0.0.vsix file
+    download the search-replace-tool-1.0.0.vsix file,

-    in VScode go to extensions/install from VSIX

-    find the file and install
+    in VScode go to extensions/install from VSIX, find the file and install

 Usage Instructions